 Eligible Countries: African countries.

-Eligible Churches: Applicants must be a member of a Church of Scotland partner church in Africa.
+Eligible Churches: Applicant for Church of Scotland/Desmond Tutu Masters Scholarships must be a member of a Church of Scotland partner church in Africa.
 Eligible partner churches are:

 - Evangelical Presbyterian Church, Ghana

 - Presbyterian Church of East Africa